 Back to top

-The parking lot (Lot O - Upper and Lower) at VIU Student Residences is administered by Robbins Parking, including the sale of permits and 24/7 lot patrols.
+The parking lot (Lot O - Upper and Lower) at VIU Student Residences is administered by Vinci Park Parking, including the sale of permits and 24/7 lot patrols.
 There are a limited number of permits available for residence lots.
-All inquiries regarding the purchase of residence parking permits, metered visitor parking and violations should be directed to the Robbins Parking and Security Office located in Building 315 of the Nanaimo Campus.
+All inquiries regarding the purchase of residence parking permits, metered visitor parking and violations should be directed to the Vinci Park Parking and Security Office located in Building 315 of the Nanaimo Campus.